I Com

-I Com is the first solo studio album by French singer and DJ Miss Kittin, released on 31 May 2004 by NovaMute Records.
+I Com is the debut studio album by French singer and DJ Miss Kittin, released on 31 May 2004 by NovaMute Records.
 It is Miss Kittin's first solo release, having previously released albums in collaboration with The Hacker and Golden Boy.
 As in her previous works, electro-funk and electroclash continue to be the primary genres.

 Most of the tracks on the album were produced by Miss Kittin with either Thies Mynther and Tobi Neumann (producers of Chicks on Speed).
 House music vocalist L.A.
 Williams raps on the track "Requiem for a Hit", the album's second single.

 Singles

 "Professional Distortion" was released as the album's lead single on 17 May 2004.
 It peaked at number 83 on the UK Singles Chart and at number 77 on the French Singles Chart.

 The second single, "Requiem for a Hit", was released on 27 September 2004.
 It peaked at number 92 on the UK Singles Chart and at number six on the Belgian Dance Chart.

 "Happy Violentine" was released on 14 February 2005 as the third and final single.
 It reached number 84 on the UK Singles Chart and number nine on the Belgian Dance Chart.